vyklimavicius/CS/CS50(full).md

 Rule 3 - Different terms for inputs =>
 Rule 4 - Drop non dominants => Example: O(n + n^2) => this will be O(n^2), n is not dominant.

+- Pillars of programming:
+1.Readable
+2.Memory(Memory usage) => Space complexity
+3.Speed(Time complexity) => Running time

+Note: There is usually a tradeoff between speed and Memory, you want thinks to go faster you might sacrifice memory or you want less usage of memory you sacrifice speed.

+- Data structures:

+Is a collection of values.